 - Developing a mentorship program for new hires to ensure employee success, understand each person’s unique working and learning styles, and build comradery between teammates

 - Providing peer-to-peer training for teammates interested in learning new skill sets, tools, and technology

 - Engaging with diverse human services organizations to understand and better serve their unique mission and culture

 To learn more about Provisio Partners’ mission and values, click here.

-Madison lives in Brew City, aka Milwaukee, Wisconsin.
+Madison lives in Denver, CO.
 Before her content creation career, Madison received her Bachelor’s degree in Advertising and Marketing from Marquette University.
-Working at Provisio Partners, her responsibilities include technical content creation, social management, and event planning.
+Working at Provisio Partners, her responsibilities include strategic planning, coordination, and execution of campaigns.
+Assist in content creation, social management, email marketing, and event planning.